Central extensions and conformal derivations of a class of Lie conformal algebras: Central extensions of quadratic Lie conformal algebras

 \begin{example} The loop Virasoro Lie conformal algebra $\mathcal{LW}$ introduced in \cite{WCY} is a Lie conformal algebra with the $\mathbb{C}[\partial]$-basis $\{L_i|i\in\mathbb{Z}\}$ and the $\lambda$-bracket given as follows:

 Its coefficient algebra is just the loop Virasoro Lie algebra.
-In \cite{WCY}, conformal derivations, rank one conformal modules and $\mathbb{Z}$-graded free intermediate series modules of $\mathcal{LW}$ are determined.
-But, central extensions of $\mathcal{LW}$ are not studied.
-Next, we will give a characterization of central extensions of $\mathcal{LW}$ by a one-dimensional center $\mathbb{C}\mathfrak{c}$.
+In \cite{WCY}, conformal derivations, rank one conformal modules and $\mathbb{Z}$-graded free intermediate series modules of $\mathcal{LW}$ were determined.
+But, central extensions of $\mathcal{LW}$ were not studied.
+Next, we will give a characterization of central extensions of $\mathcal{LW}$ by a one-dimensional center $\mathbb{C}\mathfrak{c}$ up to equivalence.

 Obviously, $\mathcal{LW}$ is a quadratic Lie conformal algebra corresponding to the infinite-dimensional Novikov algebra $V=\bigoplus_i \mathbb{C}L_i$ with the operation ``$\circ$" as follows:

 According to Corollary \ref{c1}, (\ref{eqqq1}), (\ref{eqqe1}), (\ref{eq1})-(\ref{eq3}) and by some simple computations, we can obtain